Floe-Project/Floe/docs/src/develop/packaging.md

 If you're not using the packager tool, you need to know the structure of the Floe Package.
 It's very simple.

-Requirments of a floe package:
+Requirements of a floe package:
 - The filename must end with `.floe.zip`
 - The ZIP must contain a folder called `Libraries` and/or a folder called `Presets`.
 If present, these folders must contain the libraries and presets respectively.